 - Paste it into ChatGPT and it will sort the contents in a few seconds

-There may already be Japanese people out there who have tried the same method, but the experience of being able to instantly understand the world's most cutting-edge news for a monthly subscription fee of 300 yen was quite a shock to me.
+Perhaps there are other Japanese people out there who have already tried the same method.
+Butthe experience of being able to "instantly understand" the world's most cutting-edge news for a monthly subscription fee of 300 yen was quite a shock to me.

-Until then, I had been hesitant to read difficult English articles, but with just one ingenuity, I was able to keep up with world events on a daily basis.
+I used to be intimidated by reading difficult English articles, but with just one simple trick, I was able to keep up with global events on a daily basis.

 This realization also ties into the direction of the blog I will be writing from now on.
 Starting with world news, I will focus on "Japan's current state" and "the local Setouchi region."
 I would like to start this new way of reading with this article